ojensen5115/ojensen5115.github.io/_posts/2017-01-04-nickel-getting-started.md

 Continuing in things-Nickel-does-that-I-wish-it-didn't, Nickel infers the content type of statically served files from the file extension.
 It also passes requests through directly, so requesting file "file.xyz" requires that the request be for "file.xyz" with whatever path you've set for your static files.
 As such, while the Iron version had its web upload form accessible at `/webupload`, the Nickel version of the application requires that the URL be `/webupload.html` (as doing otherwise results in the visitor downloading the HTML page).

 My overall impressions with Nickel are favorable -- in comparison, Iron is also definitely better documented than Nickel, but Nickel makes a number of common use cases a lot more convenient.
-Nickel also packages more functionality into the main Nickel crate (whereas with Iron you'll be `extern crate`ing a lot more things).
-Whether you like that or not is probably a matter of personal preference.
+Nickel also packages more functionality into the main Nickel crate (whereas with Iron you'll be `extern crate`ing a lot more things) -- the flip side of that means that you have dependencies whether you want them or not, e.g. your HTTP server will require openssl regardless of whether you actually use it or not.

 When it comes down to it, Iron and Nickel are very similar.
 Switching from one to the other mostly just consists of altering function signatures and changing some small details, with the lion's share of your code remaining identical.